Big Brother Family: Leomani

 Massimo is from Lecce, Italy and Kristiana is from Varna.
 They entered the House with their daughter on Day 1 and walked on Day 5.
 Together with Danail and Daniel from Big Brother 4, they are holding the record for the shortest stay in the House in Big Brother Bulgaria - 4 Days.

 Milevi

 Boryana is from Sofia and Boyan is from Primorsko.
 They entered the House on Day 1 with their two children and were the first evicted on Day 18.

 Petrovi

 Andzhelika was born in Belarus and Radoslav is from Sofia.
 They entered the House on Day 1 and were the fifth evicted on Day 43.

 Shopovi

 Maria and Stoyan are both from Ruse.
 They entered the House on Day 1 and were the second evicted on Day 25.

 Stefanovi

 Dobrin is from Varna and Diyana is from Burgas.
 They entered the House on Day 32 with their one-year daughter Karina and finished fourth in the finale on Day 81.
 Dobrin was a candidate for Big Brother 2 and Big Brother 3.

 Trifonovi

 Kornelia is from Stara Zagora and Hristo is from Pomorie.
+Sixteen years later, their daughter Desislava participated in another format of NOVA Hell's Kitchen.
 They entered the House on Day 1 and were the tenth evicted on Day 78.